Uniondale, South Africa: Uniondale Forts

-Uniondale is a small town in the Little Karoo in the Western Cape Province, South Africa.
-The town was formed in 1856 by the joining of two towns, Hopedale and Lyons.
-Its primary claim to fame is the ghost story of the Uniondale hitcher.
-The town is connected by the N9 road to George and the R339 road, down to Knysna.

-The town was protected by five forts, four of which are still visible.
-The town also has the largest water wheel in South Africa.
+Architectural and Religious Heritage

+Uniondale retains a large number of historic structures due to limited modern redevelopment.
+Several buildings in the town have been declared National Monuments.

+Notable sites include the Uniondale Watermill built in 1854 by James Stewart, which housed the largest water wheel in South Africa.
+The All Saints Anglican Church dates from 1876 and was designed by Sophia Gray, regarded as the country’s first female ecclesiastical architect.
+The Dutch Reformed Church, erected in 1886, became known for its heavy bells which caused the original tower to crack in 1896, leading to reconstruction in 1908.

+The Jewish Synagogue completed in 1905 contains distinctive murals and is maintained by the local Lions Club.
+The town also features nagmaal huisies, small communion houses built for visiting farmers and characterised by raised stoeps that allowed direct access from horse drawn vehicles.

 Ghost story

 In stormy weather on Easter weekend of 1968 a young engaged couple had a car accident on the Barandas-Willowmore road around 20 kilometres from the town.
 The woman, Maria Charlotte Roux, was sleeping in the back seat of their Volkswagen Beetle when her fiancé lost control of the car.
 The car overturned and she was killed.

 The first reported sighting of a ghost matching her description occurred during the Easter weekend of 1976, and since then many other sightings have been reported.
-All involve a female hitchhiker who is given a lift, then disappears a few kilometers down the road, and some have reported car doors opening and closing, laughter and a chill in the air.
+All involve a female hitchhiker who is given a lift, then disappears a few kilometres down the road, and some have reported car doors opening and closing, laughter and a chill in the air.

 This story has many of the basic characteristics of the well-known Vanishing Hitchhiker urban legend, which was described thus by Ernest W. Baughman: